Nuclear weapons of Israel: Possession

 In a December 2006 interview, prime minister Ehud Olmert stated that Iran aspires "to have a nuclear weapon as America, France, Israel and Russia".
 Olmert's office later said that the quote was taken out of context; in other parts of the interview, Olmert refused to confirm or deny Israel's nuclear weapon status.

 In January 2020, while giving a cabinet speech on the EastMed pipeline, prime minister Benjamin Netanyahu said "The significance of this project is that we are turning Israel into a nuclear power," and then corrected himself, saying "energy power".

-In August 2022, prime minister Yair Lapid made what was interpreted as a veiled reference to Israeli nuclear weapons, in a speech to the Israel Atomic Energy Commission and at the same time as a Non-Proliferation Treaty conference in New York.
+In August 2022, prime minister Yair Lapid made what was interpreted as a veiled reference to Israeli nuclear weapons, in a speech to the Israel Atomic Energy Commission and at the same time as a NPT Review Conference in New York.
 He said the country has "defensive and offensive capabilities, and what is referred to in the foreign media as 'other capabilities'".
 Reuters noted it is common for Israeli journalists to reference foreign media's reporting on Israeli nuclear weapons as they are limited by Israeli military censorship.

 In April 2023, former prime minister Ehud Barak tweeted in Hebrew that Israel "possesses nuclear weapons".
 Writing amid the Israeli judicial reform protests, he claimed Israeli and Western officials feared the current Netanyahu government as seeking to establish a "messianic dictatorship" that would destabilize the region.

 On 5 November 2023, amid the Gaza war, Heritage Minister Amihai Eliyahu stated that the use of atomic weapons in the Israeli invasion of the Gaza Strip could be "one of the possibilities".
 He was subsequently suspended by prime minister Benjamin Netanyahu from attending cabinet meetings, but continued to participate by phone.